 4. You Will Feel Lonely Sometimes

 Every once in a while, things might hit a low point where you feel like you’re all alone in the relationship.
-You might feel like your partner is never around, they aren’t truly listening to you or seeing you when you’re right in front of them.
+You might feel like your partner is never around, they aren’t truly listening to you, or they don’t “see” you when you’re right in front of them.
 Just remember that many people care about you, and this feeling isn’t unusual.
 Talk to your partner about how you’re feeling instead of bottling it up.

 5. You Will Hurt Each Other

 It’s true what they say, that no one can hurt you more than the people you love.
 In the heat of the moment, you might say something you can’t take back, or visa versa.
 Take some time to cool off when you need it, but be ready to deal with problems when they arise.
 Work through them together to compromise and find a solution, and try your hardest not to hit your partner where it hurts, just because you’re upset.